PARC/ai-ethics/Mechanics-of-the-Committee.md

 ## Membership in the Committee

-With a combined ethics committee and IRB, each member must meet the minimum requirements of the IRB including IRB training as required.
-Beyond the minimum requirements others may volunteer to serve on the committee.
-All members must fulfill the training obligations as required by IRB rules and any others determined by the committee.
+Anyone who works at PARC may volunteer to serve on the committee.
+All members must fulfill the training obligations determined by the committee.